 My Stack - 2017 Edition

-As a software engineer and perfectionist, I have my machines setup in a very specific way, so I can do my job properly and have everything just the way I like it.
-Thanks to my dotfiles, I have everything syncing up between machines, meaning the tools I use are setup correctly, the same, everywhere.
+As a software engineer and perfectionist, I have my machines set up in a very specific way, so I can do my job properly and have everything just the way I like it.
+Thanks to my dotfiles, I have everything syncing up between machines, meaning the tools I use are configured correctly, the same, everywhere.

 My current desktop of choice is i3.
 After spending a lot of time using Gnome, and always having windows either full screen or split, I tried out i3 in an attempt to use fewer resources, and it’s amazing.
 Admittedly i3 doesn’t look quite as nice, but it’s far cleaner, and structured, and that’s enough for me!

 My primary editor is IntelliJ.
 PyCharm would be a better fit, as I spend much of my time writing Python, but as I have a strong dislike of Jetbrains’ approach of having an editor per language, IntelliJ has the best support for all languages, in one editor.
 As an IDE, it has more features than I could ever need, and is more than fast enough for editing the large projects I work on.
 I have a fairly large number of plugins installed, and even more of the default ones disabled.

 Caret is absolutely awesome!
 The fact it’s not open source does hurt a little.
 Compared to ghostwriter, which is both free and open source, it’s got some far nicer features such as a command palette and true live reload.
 Version 4 is coming soon, hopefully this brings yet more features, but I fear asking for it to be open-sourced is going too far!

 If I’m just editing a file quickly, whether it be config from the terminal, or a quick script, I really like Vim for this.
 It’s insanely fast and lightweight.
 I have a custom

 vimrc installed to change it to support more features than stock.